maximebf/atomik/docs/introduction.md

 If you're not comfortable using Composer, you can download the skeleton as a zip archive from [here]().

+If you want to activate pretty URLs under Apache, rename the *htaccess.example* file to *.htaccess*.

 ## Directory structure

 Your application per se goes into the *app* directory.
 Actions and views have their own